 The rise of public relations as a recognized tool for helping businesses achieve solid results is very real, although it may be surprising to some.
 It also poses questions: How does PR fit into journalism?
 And vice versa?

 Even as PR becomes more precise and more targeted with its use of modern communications tools, journalism isn’t dying – it’s simply evolving.
 No doubt the Internet has changed just about everything we know, and journalism is no different.
-Publications that relied for years on the advertising revenues from their print editions have downsized as more consumers obtain their news and entertainment from free online sources.
+Publications that relied for years on the advertising revenues from their print editions have downsized as more consumers obtain their news and entertainment from online sources.

 Some journalists have found new careers working for companies that publish only online.
 Others have jumped to jobs that involve using the skills they honed as journalists – and that may involve a healthy dose of public relations.
 The facts say the number of journalists has fallen by nearly 25 percent since 2000, and it continues to drop.